Divorce Documents You Will Need

 Don’t wait to assemble these documents.
 If you wait until after discussing divorce with your spouse, you may find that many of the documents have disappeared.

-Take Photos and Videos of All Personal Belongings
+Take Photos & Videos of All Personal Belongings

 Before filing for divorce, you should take an inventory of all household items, including jewelry, furniture, artwork, floor coverings and clothing.
 Open closet doors and take photos of your living room and den, dining room, bedrooms, etc. When things end up missing during the divorce, you can provide proof of their existence.
 The photos also can help jog your memory as to your possessions when it’s time to divide the marital estate.